The Ultimate Guide to Asset Management Software & Tracking Solutions

 Save time & improve accuracy

-Spreadsheets, paperwork or even a generic, non-customised asset management software can cost you time and accuracy.
-By defining the data collection parameters in your mobile app (sometimes for multiple workflows), you can compile usable, accurate data.
+Spreadsheets, paperwork or even a generic, non-customised platform can cost you time and accuracy.
+By tailoring the system and defining the workflows, you can compile usable, accurate data.
 Asset audits and inspections are also typically faster with a standardised, auto-fill format that doesn’t require endless free-form notes.
 All data is collected in one place, even documents and photos.
+Having something tailored around your process means you are likely to get it right rather than having to undertake work-arounds based upon your scenario.

 Drive more value from assets: improve productivity and asset utilisation

 It’s not uncommon for businesses to have a lot of duplication and waste, often because they don’t know what they have, or if they do, they can’t locate it.
-High performance asset management systems enable you to improve how your assets are allocated and used (particularly useful in IT asset management (ITAM)).
-With a real-time record of how assets are performing or are utilised, you can drive more ROI from what you already have in your business, even finding revenue generating opportunities.
+High performance asset management systems enable you to improve how your assets are allocated and used (particularly useful in revenue-generating assets or IT asset management (ITAM)).
+With a real-time record of how assets are performing or being utilised, you can drive more ROI from equipment in your business, even finding revenue generating opportunities.
 What’s more, you can avoid unnecessary purchasing in different areas – it all affects the bottom line.

 5. Additional Requirements for Asset Management Systems

 An effective asset management system requires more than tags and software licences.
-For your project to be successful, there are more items to check you’ve got covered before you do.
+For your project to be successful, there are other areas to check you’re covered.

 Hardware